chorusmobility/whitepaper-tezos-vanets/README.md

-This looks like a Whitepaper on Tezos and VANETs
+This is a Whitepaper on Tezos and VANETs

+All Rights Reserved.
+Proof-of-Stake Inc.